 Crew Doug Thompson will handle this shuttle with other Pork Crew members.

-Schedule, Saturday, July 21 We'll have two motor coaches and a straight truck for bikes at the AmericInn parking lot at 1920 Hackley Ave, Des Moines, IA 50315.
-We'll let you know if anything changes, but right now it looks like we'll load bikes at 8:00 and depart at 9:15 for Onawa.
-You’ll arrive in Onawa around noon.
+Schedule, Saturday, July 20 We'll have two motor coaches and a straight truck for bikes at the AmericInn parking lot at 1920 Hackley Ave, Des Moines, IA 50315.
+As usual, we'll load bikes at 8:00 and depart at 9:15 for Council Bluffs.
+You’ll arrive in Council Bluffs right about 11:00 am.

 The hotel offers guests weeklong parking.
-Their Park-and-Fly rate is only $15 per week.
+Their Park-and-Fly rate is only $20 for the week.
 If you’re not staying at least one night at the hotel, you will need to check with them about parking.
 They may suggest other nearby options for you.

-Schedule, Saturday, July 28 At the end of the week, we'll have two buses designated for our passengers bound for Des Moines.
-We drop off at the Airport AmericInn parking lot, 1920 Hackley Ave.
-We will depart Davenport by 3:00, or earlier if we have all passengers on board.
-The trip is about two and one-half hours.
+Schedule, Saturday, July 27 At the end of the week, we'll have two buses designated for our passengers bound for Des Moines.
+We drop off at the airport AmericInn parking lot, 1920 Hackley Ave.
+We will depart Keokuk by 3:30, or earlier if we have all passengers on board.
+The trip is about three hours.
 More about the return to Des Moines under The Last Day of RAGBRAI (keep reading).

 THE WEEK WITH PBV